 After completion of study treatment, patients are followed up every 3 months for 1 year, and then every 6 months for up to 3 years.

-Deleterious BRCA1 Gene Mutation Deleterious BRCA2 Gene Mutation Loss of Heterozygosity Lung Non-Small Cell Squamous Carcinoma Recurrent Large Cell Lung Carcinoma Recurrent Lung Adenocarcinoma Recurrent Lung Non-Small Cell Carcinoma Recurrent Non-Squamous Non-Small Cell Lung Carcinoma Stage IV Lung Cancer AJCC v8 Stage IVA Lung Cancer AJCC v8 Stage IVB Lung Cancer AJCC v8 Carcinoma Lung Neoplasms Carcinoma, Non-Small-Cell Lung Adenocarcinoma of Lung Carcinoma, Squamous Cell Rucaparib
+Deleterious BRCA1 Gene Mutation, Deleterious BRCA2 Gene Mutation, Loss of Heterozygosity, Lung Non-Small Cell Squamous Carcinoma, Recurrent Large Cell Lung Carcinoma, Recurrent Lung Adenocarcinoma, Recurrent Lung Non-Small Cell Carcinoma, Recurrent Non-Squamous Non-Small Cell Lung Carcinoma, Stage IV Lung Cancer AJCC v8, Stage IVA Lung Cancer AJCC v8, Stage IVB Lung Cancer AJCC v8, Carcinoma, Lung Neoplasms, Non-Small-Cell Lung Carcinoma, Adenocarcinoma of Lung, Squamous Cell Carcinoma, Recurrence, Rucaparib

 - Patients must be assigned to S1900A.
 S1900A biomarker eligibility defined as LOH high and/or deleterious BRCA1/2 mutation is as follows using the Foundation Medicine Inc (FMI) tissue- assay: